 Anyone, even the most casual observer, looking at the evening sky in the last month will have noticed the brilliant white planet Venus shining in the west.
 Often known as the Evening Star, Venus is the third brightest natural object in the sky after the Sun and the Moon.
 In this post I’ll talk about… Continue reading The Brightness of Venus

-Many of you will have seen the pictures last year showing long ‘trains’ composed of as many as sixty SpaceX Starlink satellites crossing the sky.
-A 'train' of SpaceX Starlink satellites just after their launch.
-In the days after launch these trains break up as the satellites position themselves into their final orbits These satellites… Continue reading SpaceX Starlink Satellites
+Update April 2021 - A video containing some of the material in the post is now available on the Explaining Science YouTube channel Many of you will have seen the pictures in 2019 showing long ‘trains’ composed of as many as sixty SpaceX Starlink satellites crossing the sky.
+A 'train' of SpaceX Starlink satellites just… Continue reading SpaceX Starlink Satellites

 Although there is still a week to go until the December solstice, the evenings are already starting to draw out.
 I have decided to re-blog an edited version of my 2015 post on this topic. ------------------------------ As I complete this post, it's completely dark outside and it's only 5 o'clock in the afternoon; most people… Continue reading The evenings are drawing out already